CsillaFarkas/ParetoPick-R/README.md

   * unclear how to best normalise data, difficult particularly for when objectives are scaled very differently (log, z scores etc do not yield satisfying variability across the set)

 # Missing/Nice to have
-* status quo also in first play around tab - for that purpose it must be provided there together with pareto_fitness.txt
 * sliders with actual values instead of scaled values?
 * implement other variables to consider in the PCA! using SWAT+ inputs
 * saving the WHOLE scatter plot, not only the last_plot() device

+* Play around tab
+  * status quo plotted in the right color when sliders are moved

 * Klaipeda:
   * full list of nswrm implemented across all catchments to properly assign priorities incl. info on weather management or structural